 Enjoy a low-carb, keto-friendly, nutritious, and hearty breakfast in just 15 minutes!

-1 (1 inch thick) New York strip steaks, patted dry
+1 (1 inch thick) New York strip steak, patted dry

 1/2 tbsp grapeseed oil